Nefendi/pre_commit_fundamentals/README.md

 `pre-commit --help` command.
 If you want to run only a particular hook, pass the hook's ID to the call to `pre-commit run`.

+## How to play with this repository

+If you want to see for yourself how awesome `pre-commit` is, simply make a change in one of the files or create a brand new one, add the changes to Git's staging area and try to commit them.

 ## Dependencies

 The code was written using Python 3.10.9.
 All the needed dependencies are in the